New York City Gay Men's Chorus: European concert tours

 In 1988 the NYCGMC became the first American gay chorus to tour Europe with performances in London, Amsterdam, Cologne, Germany and Paris.
 The performances were all used as benefits for the local communities to raise funds to combat the AIDS crisis in those cities.
-In London, the concert was hosted by Ian McKellen and featured the iconic Eartha Kitt.
+In London, the concert was hosted by Ian McKellen and featured Eartha Kitt.

-The Chorus would return to Europe in 1991 to promote its third recording - Love Lives On.
+The chorus would return to Europe in 1991 to promote its third recording, Love Lives On.
 This tour featured performances in London, Amsterdam, Cologne, Berlin, Munich and Paris.
 Again the performances raised funds for local AIDS charities.
 In London the host for the concert was Simon Callow.
-In Amsterdam the Chorus performed in a concert benefit for the Dutch National AIDS Fund.
+In Amsterdam the chorus performed in a concert benefit for the Dutch National AIDS Fund.
 The concert, Friends For Life, featured soprano Roberta Alexandra and the Dutch National Police Band.
 The concert was recorded as well as televised on national television.

-The Chorus toured Europe a third time in 1998, sharing the stage with the Seattle Men's Chorus.
+The chorus toured Europe a third time in 1998, sharing the stage with the Seattle Men's Chorus.
 This tour covered Barcelona, Spain, Paris, Amsterdam and London.
 In addition to their own performance in Amsterdam, the choruses also took part in the cultural part of the Gay Games V.

-In June 2014, the Chorus returned to London once more to perform with the London Gay Men's Chorus.
+In June 2014, the chorus returned to London once more to perform with the London Gay Men's Chorus.
 The performance was at the Southbank Centre, Queen Elizabeth Hall.
-While in London, the Chorus also performed at the US Embassy at a reception hosted by US Ambassador Matthew W. Barzun.
-After its performance in London, the Chorus traveled to Dublin, Ireland, to take part in the European LGBT Choral Festival, Various Voices.
-The Chorus took part on the Festival stage and also performed at the US Embassy in Dublin.
-The Bord Gáis Energy Theatre was the site for a special performance of Big Gay Sing: Club Night Out as a benefit performance to raise funds for the Marriage Equality drive in Ireland.
+While in London, the chorus also performed at the US Embassy at a reception hosted by US Ambassador Matthew W. Barzun.
+After its performance in London, the chorus traveled to Dublin, Ireland, to take part in the European LGBT Choral Festival, Various Voices.
+The chorus took part on the festival stage and also performed at the US Embassy in Dublin.
+The Bord Gáis Energy Theatre was the site for a special performance of Big Gay Sing: Club Night Out as a benefit performance to raise funds for the marriage equality drive in Ireland.
 A check for €30,000 was presented to Marriage Equality in Ireland.

-Music directors/Artistic directors
+Music directors/artistic directors

-There have been five music directors of the Chorus in its history.
+There have been eight music/artistic directors of the chorus in its history.